MazontheMoon/coddy-python/README.md

 ### August

+### 27 - Python Variables with Casimiroa
+Define two variables: fruit with the value "Casimiroa" and color with the value "green".
+Print a sentence using these variables.
+'''
+fruit = "Casimiroa"
+color = "green"
+print(f"The {fruit} is {color}.")
+'''

 #### 26 - Yard Sale Helper
 Create a program that helps manage a neighborhood yard sale.
 You'll receive a list of item prices and need to calculate the total revenue from the first two items by multiplying their prices together.
 Then, check if a seller's phone number follows the valid format: XXX-XXX-XXXX (like 555-123-4567).